wyatt-johnson-git/ACSL/Secure Small Business Network/Policies/Cyber Training Policy V.1.7.docx.md

 **Objective**

-This policy aims to define the company's rules regarding cybersecurity training.
+This policy aims to define the company\'s rules regarding cybersecurity training.

 **Scope**